Albareto (meteorite)

-Albareto is a meteorite which in July 1766 fell near the frazione Albareto, of Modena, Emilia-Romagna, Italy.
-(This town is very often erroneously confused with Albareto in the province of Parma.)
+Albareto is a meteorite which fell in July 1766 near the frazione Albareto, of Modena, Emilia-Romagna, Italy.

 Composition and classification

 Albareto is a transitional ordinary chondrite between the L and the LL group.
 It belongs to the petrologic type 4.

 History

 The fall of the Albareto's meteorite is documented in a document "Della caduta di un sasso dall'aria" of the natural philosopher Domenico Troili.
 Troili didn't realize the extraterrestrial origin of the object but provided with his treatise one of the first chronicles of the fall of a meteorite.